ozyavasoglulari/enigen-enterprise-architecture/artefacts/architecture/architecture-definition-document/README.md

 # Tailored Architecture

-The project will follow the ADM specified in the [Summary Statement of Work]().
+The project will follow the ADM specified in the [Summary Statement of Architecture Work](../architecture-sow/README.md).

 # Architecture Principles
 The architecture should be built on the principles outlined [Architecture Principles Document](../architecture-principles/)